-Trail width: As my pup is a 67-lb retriever, I prefer areas where the main trail is wide enough to allow two hiking pairs to pass comfortably.
+Trail width: As my pup is a 69-lb retriever, I prefer areas where the main trail is wide enough to allow two hiking pairs to pass comfortably.
 We simply take up space, and he is heavy enough to be difficult to lift.
 I also found that he likes to stay at my side as we’re going up a slope, rather than going ahead, so having the extra space makes things easier.

 Trail conditions: Owen does just fine on rockier trails, but seems to prefer smoother surfaces.
 He also is not too fond of steep hills, though he was able to complete a couple of those.
 Let’s just say that both he and I were pretty wiped afterward.

 Crowds: My dog and I can both be easily distracted.
 He is great with people, good with most dogs, but reactive toward certain small dogs.
 For this reason, and our mutual enjoyment, I pick less the trekked areas.
-We also go on weekday mornings when the crowds would be lower.
+We also go on weekday mornings when possible when the crowds would be lower.